|Useful links: Life with a single kidney and How to look after your kidneys

 KHA pages: Your heart and CKD and Diabetes and CKD

 If concerned your medication may be affecting your health refer to ABC Health Consumer Guides or check with Medicines Line 1300 MEDICINE (1300 633 424) for independent pharmacist advice on prescriptions, over-the-counter, and complementary (herbal / natural / vitamin / mineral) medicines.

 A UTI should be treated promptly as a kidney infection is serious.
 It is important to see a doctor if a kidney infection or kidney stones are suspected because lasting damage or even kidney failure can occur if these conditions are left untreated.
 Infection which has spread from cystitis or pyelonephritis can be life threatening.

 What can I do to keep my kidneys healthy?

-Key recommendations to staying healthy and keeping your kidneys healthy as well are:
+Key recommendations to staying healthy and maintaining kidneys health are:

-- it’s important to have your cholesterol levels checked regularly - the recommended level is no higher than 5.5 mmol/litres
+- It’s important to have your cholesterol levels checked regularly - recommended level is no higher than 5.5 mmol/litres

 The food you eat plays a huge role in the health and well being of your body.
 As well as providing the body with a variety of nutrients, food choices can also help in weight reduction and weight control.